Fleck Control Valve Warranties

 Seals and Spacers

 The most common control valve issue that well water users face is replacement of seals and spacers.
 The seals and spacers that surround the inner piston are vulnerable to damage by adverse water conditions.
 If you are treating iron, you can be certain that you will eventually have seal and spacer replacement to perform.
 Seals and spacers are non-warranty parts that fall into the “normal wear and tear” category regardless of how long they last.
 The manufacturer does not replace seals and spacers or reimburse for labor charges.
+The same normally applies to pistons, unless the piston is faulty when the control valve is new.

 The difficulty of seal and spacer replacement for the three most popular Fleck residential control valves varies.
 All can be repaired without removing the control valve from its tank, but some are much easier than others.

 Seals and Spacers are relatively inexpensive parts ($20 and up).
+Pistons are more in the $50 range.

 In order of replacement difficulty: